 In Queensland, a victim of a violent crime may receive financial assistance from the government to help them recover from the crime.
-The state may recover money paid to the victim from the person convicted of the violent offence.
+The state may recover money from the person convicted of the violent offence to pay the victim.

 Under the Victims of Crime Assistance Act 2009 (VOCAA), we may seek recovery of:

 - payments made in relation to a court order for criminal injury compensation in favour of the victim

 - financial assistance payments made to help victims recover from the crime.

 The Act allows us to seek retrospective payments—that is, for convictions before 2009.